Economy of Ukraine: Communications

 Over 16 million Ukrainians had Internet access in 2012, growing to 22 million in 2015.
-In Kyiv 90% of the population had internet access.
+In Kyiv, 90% of the population had internet access.

-The mobile-cellular telephone system's expansion has slowed, largely due to saturation of the market which has reached 144 mobile phone subscriptions per 100 people.
+The mobile-cellular telephone system's expansion has slowed, largely due to saturation of the market, which has reached 144 mobile phone subscriptions per 100 people.

 Tourism

 In 2012, Ukraine was the 8th most popular tourism destination in Europe with 23 million visitors.
 The country's tourism industry is generally considered to be underdeveloped, but it does provide crucial support for Ukraine's economy.
-In 2012, the contribution of tourism to the GDP amounted to 28.8 billion ₴, or 2.2% of GDP and directly supported 351,500 jobs (1.7% of total employment).
+In 2012, the contribution of tourism to the GDP amounted to ₴28.8 billion, or 2.2% of GDP and directly supported 351,500 jobs (1.7% of total employment).

 Shopping tourism

-Ukraine's neighbours (Poles, Slovaks, Hungarians, Belarusians and even Russians) are known to come to Ukraine to purchase products and presents, such as food or gasoline, that are cheaper in Ukraine than in their home countries.
+Ukraine's neighbours (Belarusians, Hungarians, Poles, Russians, and Slovaks) are known to come to Ukraine to purchase products (such as food or gasoline) and presents that are cheaper in Ukraine than in their home countries.

 Recreational tourism and sightseeing

 Ukraine has impressive landscapes, ruins of ancient castles, historical parks, vineyards where they produce native wines, unique structures such as Saint Sophia Cathedral or Chersonesos.
 Officially, there are seven World Heritage Sites in Ukraine.
 The Carpathian Mountains suitable for skiing, hiking, fishing and hunting.
 Bukovel — is the largest ski resort in Ukraine situated in the Ivano-Frankivsk Oblast (province) of western Ukraine.
 The 2010–2011 winter season recorded 1,200,000-day visits with foreigners amounting to 8–10% of all visitors.
-In 2012 the Bukovel was named the fastest growing ski resort worldwide.

-The coastline on the Black Sea is a popular summer destination for vacationers, especially Odessa.
+In 2012, the Bukovel was named the fastest growing ski resort worldwide.
+The coastline on the Black Sea is a popular summer destination for vacationers, especially Odesa.

 Financing, banking, investments

 Investments

 A political crisis in the middle of 2006 was feared as a threat to economic and investment stability, however, despite the forecasts, the political situation has not scared investors.
 The GDP showed a good growth rate of 7% in 2007, compared to the previous year.
 Industrial output has increased.
-Car sales soared, while the banking sector has expanded, thanks to the arrival of European banks.
+Car sales have soared, while the banking sector has expanded, thanks to the arrival of European banks.

 International financial institutions

 In 1992, Ukraine became a member of the IMF and the World Bank.
-It is a member of the European Bank for Reconstruction and Development.
+It is also a member of the European Bank for Reconstruction and Development.

-In 2008, the country joined World Trade Organization.
+In 2008, the country joined the World Trade Organization (WTO).
 Ukraine applied for WTO membership in 1993, but its accession process was stalled for 15 years.